rzc0d3r/ESET-KeyGen/wiki/AccountGenerator.md

 > Just click "Continue" until you are told that you have successfully activated the antivirus.

-# Small Business Account (I don't know how to use it, lmao)
+# Small Business Account (I don't know how to use it, lmao.
+NOW DISABLED)

 1. Run main.py with the --account parameter using the console:
 ```